In this post, I will show you the advantages and limitations of Object Storage.

 Object-based Storage: Benefits and Disadvantages

-Due to the virtually limitless nature of object-based storage, it discards the necessity for complicated hierarchical organization of data like directories and folders.Â
+Due to the virtually limitless nature of object-based storage, it eliminates the need for complicated hierarchical data organization, such as directories and folders.Â

-However, object-based storage has its share of disadvantages as well, including the need to completely rewrite an entire object so that you can modify it.
-This makes object-based storage not suitable for constantly evolving dynamic data.Â
+However, object-based storage has its share of disadvantages as well, including the need to completely rewrite an entire object to modify it.
+This makes object-based storage unsuitable for constantly evolving, dynamic data.Â

 More importantly, go over the following benefits and drawbacks to better understand whether you should choose object-based storage and why.